CanOpener/PongPlusPlus/docs/API.md

 // the following represents a game. it will be repeated
 // depending on the number of open games.
-4 bytes     : int       : Unix timestamp of when the game was created var bytes   : string    : Alias of the user who created the game. var bytes   : string    : Game name (game creator picks this)
+4 bytes     : int       : Unix timestamp of when the game was created var bytes   : string    : Game id, a unique identifier for a game. var bytes   : string    : Alias of the user who created the game. var bytes   : string    : Game name (game creator picks this)
 ```

 ---